Freshpet dog and cat food frequently asked questions.

 All Freshpet refrigerated foods are made in our very own Freshpet Kitchens in Bethlehem, Pennsylvania.
 Freshpet treats, raw foods, and non-refrigerated foods are made in the USA and Canada by carefully selected partners that are required to strictly adhere to our high quality food and safety standards.

-Freshpet makes both cooked and raw foods for pets.
-Freshpet refrigerated cooked foods undergo pasteurization similar to milk and other freshly prepared foods.
-Freshpet raw foods are blended together with probiotics, “friendly” bacteria used to reduce or eliminate bad bacteria.
+Freshpet makes steam-cooked foods for pets.
+Freshpet refrigerated cooked foods undergo pasteurization similar to milk and other freshly prepared foods, making it safe for handling and serving.

 97% of Freshpet ingredients come from the USA and Canada.
 70% of Freshpet ingredients come from local farms.
 No Freshpet ingredients come from China.